 You could then challenge different groups of children to work on a different pair of coins so that the task is shared between the class.
 Can they tell you how many different solutions there will be for each pair of coins?

-Children could go on to find all the possible combinations of six coins in a similar way if $1$ps, $2$ps and $5$ps are available.
-Some may be able to use the solution for just $1$ps and $2$ps to help.
+Children could go on to find all the possible combinations of six coins in a similar way if, for example, three different coins can be used.

 Having plastic (or real) coins available will help the children identify, name and sort to find possible answers.